Debt to Income Ratio

-Lenders use a ratio called "debt to income" to decide your maximum monthly payment after you've paid your other monthly loans.
+Lenders use a ratio called "debt to income" to determine your maximum monthly payment after you have paid your other monthly debts.

-Typically, underwriting for conventional mortgages requires a qualifying ratio of 28/36.
-An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) ratio.
+In general, underwriting for conventional loans needs a qualifying ratio of 28/36.
+An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) qualifying ratio.

 With a 29/41 (FHA) qualifying ratio

-If you'd like to calculate pre-qualification numbers with your own financial data, feel free to use our Mortgage Qualification Calculator.
+If you'd like to calculate pre-qualification numbers with your own financial data, feel free to use our very useful Mortgage Loan Qualification Calculator.

-Remember these are just guidelines.
-We will be thrilled to help you pre-qualify to help you figure out how large a mortgage you can afford.
+Don't forget these are just guidelines.
+We'd be happy to help you pre-qualify to help you figure out how large a mortgage loan you can afford.

 Acceptance Capital Mortgage Corporation can answer questions about these ratios and many others.
-Give us a call at (337) 453-0012.
+Call us: (337) 453-0012.